GuignardLab/astec/doc/source/astec_atlas.rst

   It is somehow computationally costly.

-Section :ref:`cli-parameters-contact-atlas` provides a view on all the parameters.
+Section :ref:`cli-parameters-astec-atlas` provides a view on all the parameters.